-The Ambassador Scholarships are awarded to a group of students who have been nominated to represent the college at special events on campus and in the community.
-Students are nominated on the basis of grade point average (GPA), leadership potential, and communication skills.
+The Student Ambassador Scholarship Program provides student leaders with many opportunities to serve the college at college events and activities as well as programs in the community.
+Student Ambassadors are selected based on a rigorous application and interview process as well as their grade point average (GPA), leadership potential, and communication skills.
 All selected Ambassadors receive free in-state tuition and fees, plus all necessary uniforms for that year.
-Further information may be obtained from the Ambassador advisor in the Student Services Department or at www.ccceedu/studentlife/ ambassadors
+Further information may be obtained from the Student Activities Coordinator at kdjones@cccc.edu or